dangduc/dangduc.github.com/random/traffic.md

 > If you do not wish to challenge your traffic citation—and there is no mandatory court appearance—you must pay the bail for noncorrectable violations, and provide proof of correction and pay the fees for any correctable violations by the due date on the citation.
 [When traffic bail is required](http://www.courts.ca.gov/8452.htm).

 > You may plead guilty and pay the fine, also referred to as “bail.”
 You may send your payment and a copy of the citation or the reminder notice to the courthouse.
 If your citation includes correctable violations, such as expired registration, be sure to include the proof of correction.
 If it has not been corrected, you must appear in court to determine the proper fine amount.
 When the court receives your payment, your case will be closed.
-[Plead guilty and pay the traffic fine](http://www.courts.ca.gov/8452.htm)
+[Plead guilty and pay the traffic fine](http://www.courts.ca.gov/8452.htm).

 ## Trial by Declaration

 If you don't want to give *any* money to the government and can spare a couple hours of your time, you can go down the route of fighting the ticket yourself.
 You won't even have to be there in person if everything works out!
 This is a *Trial by Declaration*.
 What that would look like is you'll do the research on your ticket yourself, put on your lawyer hat while getting up to speed about the vehicle laws, and then put on your writer's hat for writing the Trial by Declaration letter, the best resources are [California Legislative Information Database on Vehicle Code - VEH](http://leginfo.legislature.ca.gov/faces/codesTOCSelected.xhtml?tocCode=VEH&tocTitle=+Vehicle+Code+-+VEH) and patio11's writing on [how to interface with a bureaucracy through leaving a solid paper trail](https://www.kalzumeus.com/2017/09/09/identity-theft-credit-reports/) (scroll to the section on "Form letters and the inadvisability thereof").

 If you're willing to risk a little extra money, you can hire a company that specializes in helping you fight traffic tickets, like the guys at [TicketNinja](ticketninjaca.com).
 The service is relatively low priced ($99).
-This is because the company is a not a law firm, but a [Legal Document Assistant](http://www.calda.org/what-is-a-legal-document-assistant-lda-).
+This is because the company is not a law firm, but a [Legal Document Assistant](http://www.calda.org/what-is-a-legal-document-assistant-lda-).
 The keyword is *help*.
 TicketNinja will gather information from you about your situation (through a webform and possibly follow-up emails) and *write* your Trial by Declaration letter for you, but you will be representing yourself (in the legal sense), and you will be *mailing the letter yourself*.

 ## Traffic School